-Risk factors that firms should consider when assessing the risk associated with the effectiveness of a jurisdiction's AML/CFT regime include, for example, whether:
+Risk factors that Firms should consider when assessing the risk associated with the effectiveness of a jurisdiction's AML/CFT regime include, for example, whether:

-- The country has been identified by the European Commission as having strategic deficiencies in their AML/CFT regime, under Article 9 of 4 AMLD7; or - There is information from one or more credible and reliable sources about the quality of the jurisdiction's AML/CFT controls, including information about the quality and effectiveness of regulatory enforcement and oversight.
-Examples of possible sources include: - Mutual Evaluations of the FATF or FATF-style Regional Bodies (FSRB)8; - The FATF's list of high risk and non-cooperative jurisdictions; - o International Monetary Fund assessments; and - Financial Sector Assessment Programme reports (FSAPs).
+• The country has been identified by the European Commission as having strategic deficiencies in their AML/CFT regime, under Article 9 of 4 AMLD7; or

+- There is information from one or more credible and reliable sources about the quality of the jurisdiction's AML/CFT controls, including information about the quality and effectiveness of regulatory enforcement and oversight.
+Examples of possible sources include: - Mutual Evaluations of the FATF or (FSRB)8; - The FATF's list of high risk and non-cooperative jurisdictions; - International Monetary Fund assessments; and - o FSAP.

-Firms should identify lower risk jurisdictions in line with the ESA's Risk Factor GLs and Schedule 3 of CJA 2010.
+Firms should identify lower risk jurisdictions in line with the ESA's Risk Factor GLs and Schedule 3 to the CJA 2010.